-I was recently asked to respond to the above inquiry, which came from a serving soldier and made particular reference to "prodders".
-My response is reproduced below.
+When I was asked to respond to the above inquiry, which came from a serving soldier and made particular reference to 'prodders', I responded with the following.

 1) IMAS and prodders